AdamSobieski/Argumentation/README.md

 > ```
 > </details>

-Using a potential `Content-Metadata` header, one could include, as a message part, metadata describing the multipart message and its parts.
+Using a potential `Content-Metadata` header, one could include, as a message part, metadata describing a multipart message and its parts.

 > [!TIP]
 > One could argue about proposed revisions to text-based resources (e.g., a source-code file), knowledge-graph resources (e.g., a knowledgebase), and diagrammatic resources (e.g., a concept map).